lupyuen/lupyuen.github.io/src/wisblock.md

 # Initialise LoRa Transceiver

-_WisBlock is based on the powerful nRF52840 Microcontroller...
+_WisBlock is based on the powerful nRF52840 Microcontroller.
 Do we program it with FreeRTOS, Zephyr, Mynewt, ...?_

 Here's the surprisingly thing about WisBlock... __We program WisBlock with Arduino!__ (C++)